Arafat Minhas

-Early life
+Early career

 Minhas was born in Multan, Punjab, into a Muslim Rajput family of the Minhas clan to Kashif Minhas, a former Under-19 cricketer.
-Minhas considers his father to be his role model and also admired AB de Villiers.
+Minhas considers his father to be his role model and also admires AB de Villiers.
 He began to play red-ball club-level cricket at the age of 9 and went on to play Under-13 and Under-16 cricket.
 In Under-19 cricket he was adjudged player of the tournament in the National Under-19 Championship 2021/22.

+Youth career

+Minhas has played for the Pakistan under-19 team.

+On 15 May 2023, in the 5th and final Youth ODI during the Pakistan U19 tour of Bangladesh, Minhas scored 40 off 42 before taking 3 wickets for 20 runs in 7.3 overs (including a maiden over), with an economy rate of 2.66.
+He was also responsible for the run out of Mohammad Shihab James, Bangladesh's top scorer in the match.

+On 24 October 2023, in the 2nd Youth ODI in Karachi against Sri Lanka U19, Minhas was named Player of the Match for his all-round contribution: he hit 95 off 66 deliveries (nine fours, two sixes) followed by an economical spell with the ball, conceding only 21 runs in 10 overs.

+In December 2023, Minhas was included in the squad for the 2023 ACC Under-19 Asia Cup and was named vice-captain.

+He was then named in the squad for the 2024 Under-19 Cricket World Cup.
+On 27 January 2024, in a group match against New Zealand U19, Minhas was noted for his bowling figures, as he got 3 wickets for 6 runs in 5 overs, with an economy rate of 1.20.
+On 8 February 2024, in the semi-final against Australia U19, who would later go on to win the trophy, Minhas was the joint top-scorer with 52 and later took 2 wickets for 20 runs in 10 overs, with an economy rate of 2.
+As a batsman he was noted for being attacking while his bowling "brought Pakistan into the game."
+In what has been described as a thrilling match, Pakistan eventually lost it by 1 wicket (with 5 balls remaining.)
+During the tournament, Minhas took 8 wickets at an average of 9.87 while he also scored 105 runs at an average of 21.

 Domestic career

 Minhas captained Gwadar Sharks in the 2022 Pakistan Junior League and was named in the team of the tournament as captain.
 Minhas made his List A debut for Southern Punjab against Sindh on 10 December 2022 during the 2022–23 Pakistan Cup.
 Minhas was selected by Multan Sultans in the supplementary category during the 2023 Pakistan Super League players draft.
+He was selected by Karachi Kings in the silver category during the 2024 Pakistan Super League players draft.